Skip to content

 • Evaluating survey data to determine public opinion.

-• Analyzing success rates of a marketing campaign (e.g., conversion rates).
+• Analyzing success rates (e.g., conversion rates in marketing).

-• Example: A restaurant conducts a survey asking customers if they enjoyed their meal.
-They calculate a proportion confidence interval to determine how many customers had a positive experience.
+A restaurant conducts a survey asking customers if they enjoyed their meal.
+They calculate a proportion confidence interval to estimate the percentage of customers with a positive experience.

 Practical Applications of Confidence Intervals in Data Science